 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

-- Stand the vehicle upright. - Remove screw cap 1 with membrane 2 and the O-ring.
+- Position the vehicle upright. - Remove screw cap 1 with membrane 2 and the O-ring.

 Manually press the brake caliper toward the brake disc to push back the brake piston.
-Ensure that brake fluid does not flow out of the brake fluid reservoir, if necessary extract excess.
+Ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.

-Make sure that you do not press the brake calipers against the spokes when pushing back the brake pis-
+Make sure that you do not press the brake caliper against the spokes when pushing back the brake piston.

-- Remove cotter pins 3, pull out pin 4, and remove the brake linings. - Clean the brake caliper and brake caliper bracket. - Check that spring plate 6 in the brake caliper and sliding plate 6 in the brake caliper bracket are seated properly.
+- Remove cotter pins 3, pull out pin 4, and remove the brake linings. - Clean the brake caliper and the brake caliper bracket. - Check that spring plate 6 in the brake caliper and sliding plate 6 in the brake caliper bracket are seated correctly.